Texas halts reopening amid surge in coronavirus cases

 "The last thing we want to do as a state is go backwards and close down businesses.
 This temporary pause will help our state corral the spread until we can safely enter the next phase of opening our state for business," Abbott said.

-Abbot said Wednesday "there is a massive outbreak of COVID-19 across the state of Texas."
+On June 12, the state entered its third phase of reopening, which allowed some non-essential businesses, such as restaurants, to reopen at 75% capacity.

+"The people of Texas continue to prove that we can safely and responsibly open our state for business while containing COVID-19 and keeping our state safe," Abbott said when the new phase was announced on June 3, CBS Dallas Fort Worth reported.

 The state now has almost twice as many people hospitalized with COVID-19 as it did on June 14, when the number was at 2,287.
-This spike occurred after restaurants were allowed to increase capacity to 75% and almost all businesses allowed to operate with some safety measures in place.
+This spike occurred after restaurants were allowed to increase their capacity, and almost all businesses were allowed to operate with some safety measures in place.

+This week Abbot said "there is a massive outbreak of COVID-19 across the state of Texas."

-The governor urged all Texans "to do their part to slow the spread of COVID-19 by wearing a mask, washing their hands regularly, and socially distancing from others."
+The governor on Thursday urged all Texans "to do their part to slow the spread of COVID-19 by wearing a mask, washing their hands regularly, and socially distancing from others."

 "The more that we all follow these guidelines, the safer our state will be and the more we can open up Texas for business."